Straight Talk About MIB's Underwriting Services

 While MIB plays a critical role in an insurer's underwriting and risk classification process by ensuring the information on an application for coverage is accurate and complete, the decision to insure and set premium rates is borne solely by the MIB member company.
 Insurance companies make every reasonable effort to offer coverage to as many people as possible, while making sure they adequately classify individuals according to the degree of risk they present.
 Charging appropriate premiums for insured risks allows insurers to remain financially strong so they can meet their long and short-term policy obligations to each and every policyholder.

 MIB's database consists of highly confidential and proprietary codes that signify different medical conditions and other conditions affecting the insurability of the applicant, as verified by members during the underwriting process.
 These codes do not indicate what action a member company took with respect to an application for insurance (i.e., approval, denial, approved with a substandard rating).

 As part of the underwriting process, with your authorization, a member insurance company may obtain your medical records from your health care provider along with other underwriting requirements.
 Once it has reviewed your medical records, the member company may then make a brief report to MIB of conditions that are significant to underwriting.
-However, MIB does not obtain any information directly from your physician.
+However, MIB does not obtain any information directly from your physician or from hospital records.
 Only those life or health insurance companies that are members of MIB can contribute coded information to MIB's database.

 The accuracy of information in MIB Consumer Files is of paramount importance to MIB.
 MIB and its member companies are fully committed to ensuring that only accurate, timely, verified and complete information is reported to MIB.
 MIB has long provided consumers with the right to obtain their MIB Consumer File (if one exists) in order to ensure its accuracy and completeness.
 In fact, out of all the free disclosures that we provide to consumers, we find that only 1-2% of these Consumer Files have to be amended due to inaccurate or incomplete information.